 21 March 2023

-It has recently been Road Safety Week, an annual awareness week held by charity Brake, that acknowledges the importance of ensuring the roads and vehicles we use are safe, as well as remembering those who have suffered injury or death due to road accidents.
+It has recently been Road Safety Week and we have been looking at how this can raise awareness for air pollution.
+Road Safety Week is an annual awareness week held by charity Brake, that acknowledges the importance of ensuring the roads and vehicles we use are safe, as well as remembering those who have suffered injury or death due to road accidents.

 However, something else to consider after this awareness week is the danger that is not tangible or visible, which is the air pollution caused by motor vehicles.